1jds/syntax-notes/README.md

 # Syntax-Notes
 Some Notes in Markdown about elements of Syntax for JavaScript and React

+## Variable Naming Conventions and Capitalisation

+### In Javascript
+Javascript generally uses camelCase, but does have some exceptions:
+-   camelCase for normal variable names and function names
+-   start boolean variable names with 'is' or 'has' but still use camelCase
+-   constants can be UPPERCASE or SCREAMING_SNAKE_CASE.
+These would be used with `const`
+-   use PascalCase for the names of classes
+-   in React use PascalCase when naming components
+-   for more detail and examples, see [this helpful article](https://www.syncfusion.com/blogs/post/10-javascript-naming-conventions-every-developer-should-know.aspx)

+### In Python
+Python uses different conventions from Javascript
+- for general variables, use snake_case

+### In Bash

+### Environment Variables
+For environment variable names the use of UPPERCASE is customary.
+For example, when storing API keys locally that will be gitignored, the variable name is in screaming snake case.

+`// for Create React App applications REACT_APP_API_KEY=A858372575838929292175243D

+// for Vite applications VITE_SOME_KEY=823849BHRJS582105657DBSEPQIJ3N`

 ## When to use brackets of different types or parentheses in JavaScript and React